Contents

 The healthcare record keeping policy must be adhered to.

-Prescribers seeing patients in the community will have access to a supply of FP10s which are written by prescribers employed by the trust but dispensed by community rather than hospital pharmacies.
+Prescribers seeing patients in the community will have access to a supply of FP10s (NHS prescriptions) which are written by prescribers employed by the trust but dispensed by a community pharmacy rather than hospital pharmacies.

-Controlled stationery in relation to prescribing includes blank FP10NC, FP10MDA and FP10SS prescriptions, prescription stamps and prescription order forms.
+Controlled stationery in relation to prescribing includes blank FP10NC (NHS prescription, non-computerised), FP10MDA (medication dispensing authority) and FP10SS (NHS prescription, single sheet) prescriptions, prescription stamps and prescription order forms.

-• When issued to individual prescribers they must be signed for and a record kept including the prescription number.
+- When issued to individual prescribers they must be signed for and a record kept including the prescription numbers.

-• Where prescriptions are spoilt, they must be marked void, before being securely shredded, and a record made.
+- Where prescriptions are spoilt, they must be marked void, a record made before being securely shredded.

 6 Issuing FP10 prescriptions